rasbt/LLMs-from-scratch/setup/02_installing-python-libraries/README.md

-# Installing Libraries Used In This Book
+# Installing Python Packages and Libraries Used In This Book

 This document provides more information on double-checking your installed Python version and packages.
 (Please see the [../01_optional-python-setup-preferences](../01_optional-python-setup-preferences) folder for more information on installing Python and Python packages.)